CaterinaBi/udacity-image-classifier/README.md

 ### Training of the network

-Below is a heapload of code.
-Feel free to read through it if you want, but if you want the TL;DR version of this code, here it is...

-Sets hyperparameters for training (i.e. epochs, learning rate, etc).
-Uses active_session() (function provided by Udacity) to make sure the vm I used with GPU doesn't sleep on me while I'm training.
-Loops through epochs
-1 batch is 64 images.
-The model trains on 20 batches at at time (as defined by print_every) After the 20 batches, we test our model's progress on the validation data Then we print our training and validation metrics (skip ahead below to see the metrics).
+To train the network, I had to set the hyperparameters for the training (i.e. epochs, learning rate, etc.).
+I chose to work with 10 epochs to avoid overfitting.
+The code loops through each epoch, trains 20 batches at at time (1 batch corresponds to 64 images), and tests the model's progress on the validation data.
+At the end, the training and validation metrics are printed.

+At this point, I had to go back to using Udacity's GPU () because training the model locally proved impossible.

 ## Walk through: The command line application